itsdaveba/cube-solver/docs/installation.rst

 From sources
 ------------

-The sources for Cube Solver can be downloaded from the `Github repo`_.
+The sources for Cube Solver can be downloaded from the `GitHub repo`_.

 You can either clone the public repository: